 African pepper soup dishes are made with a blend of complex and unique spices.
-These spices are commonly found in the West African region and used in a variety of ethnic soups and stews.
+These spices are commonly found in the West African region and used in a variety of ethnic soups, like this goat meat pepper soup.

 Traditional spices used in making African pepper soup spice